500 Miles: Assamese

-Jayanta Hazarika sang in Assamese "Ketiyaba Bejarote" in 1962.
+Jayanta Hazarika sang in Assamese "Ketiyaba Bejarote" (English: :Sometimes When in Grief") in 1962.

-Again, in 2018, Zubeen Garg sang "Kot Mor Maa" for a drama of Aawahan Mobile Theatre group.
+Again, in 2018, Zubeen Garg sang "Kot Mur Maa" (English: Where’s My Mom) for a drama of Aawahan Mobile Theatre group.

 Bengali

 Bengali singer Anjan Dutt sung the song in Bengali called "Mr. Hall" in his 1997 album Keu Gaan Gaye.

 Chinese

-In 2017, a Chinese adaptation of the song called "别送我" (English: "Don't send me off") was released on the soundtrack of Duckweed and sung by Chen Hongyu, Su Zixu, Liu Hao Lin, and Han Luo.
+In 2017, a Chinese adaptation of the song called "别送我" (English: "Don't Send Me Off") was released on the soundtrack of Duckweed and sung by Chen Hongyu, Su Zixu, Liu Hao Lin, and Han Luo.